ppy/osu-wiki/news/2018-06-17-project-loved-week-of-june-17th.md

 [gmtn. (witch's slave) - furioso melodia](https://osu.ppy.sh/beatmapsets/603435) by [Minato Yukina](https://osu.ppy.sh/users/531253)
 *written by [SartNYAN OwO xD](https://osu.ppy.sh/users/4100941)*

 Furioso melodia is one of [Minato Yukina](https://osu.ppy.sh/users/531253)'s most ominous and well rounded maps he's ever made.
 In this map you will find tons of pretty hardcore jumping sections and rapid left-rights, which combine very well with the nerve wrecking song we all know furioso melodia is.
-The map is mostly suited for high to top end players, but will still prove very hard to full combo even for that playerbase.
+The map is mostly suited for top-end players, but will still prove very hard to full combo even for that player base.
 Will you be able to manage yourself, or will you crack under the pressure of the witch's slave, see for yourself!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/catch/fierce-fight-remix.jpg)](https://osu.ppy.sh/community/forums/topics/762215)